 Like Tangerine, Simplii Financial used to be a big player in this field.
 Now they offer a low 0.40% interest on their high-interest savings account.
 Yes, they offer unlimited transactions and all the other bells and whistles offered by other high yield savings accounts.

 But with all the other options available to you, Simplii Financial is not a good choice for your high-interest savings account.

 Canadian Tire Bank

-Personally I’m going to stick with the tried and true EQ Bank.
+And although I love my Canadian Tire World Elite Mastercard, personally I’m going to stick with the tried and true EQ Bank for my HISA.
 Their account offerings and customer service has earned my loyalty.